Riadabd/app-turtle-visualiser/README.md

     query += " }"

 ## Example
-There is one example method in the template: "/templateExample/" this methods returns all trippels in the tripple store from the sparql endpoint (beware for big databases!).
+There is one example method in the template: `GET /templateExample`.
+This method returns all triples in the triplestore from the SPARQL endpoint (beware for big databases!).